Frentan/statistics101.github.io/statistics-101.md

 ### Descriptive Statistics
 Focuses on organizing and describing data.
 Can be further subdivided into two:
- - Position or central tendency measurements, such as mean, median, mode, and quantiles --- i.e. **how concentrated data is**.
+ - Measures of central tendency, such as mean, median, mode, and quantiles --- i.e. **how concentrated data is**.
- - Dispersion measurements, such as standard deviation, variance, and covariance --- i.e. **how scattered data is, *in* relation to a position measurement**.
+ - Measures of dispersion, such as standard deviation, variance, and covariance --- i.e. **how scattered data is, *in* relation to a measure of central tendency**.

 ### Probability
 Allows us to describe phenomena that present uncertainty or randomness in a numerical form.